How to connect to Azzurra

 - /home: do not store large files in your /home directory.
 You can use it to store, for example, the input files you use to start your calculations and the output files summarizing the results.

 - /workspace: larger, it allows computing nodes to generate or work with potentially very large files (terabytes).
-It is therefore the place where it is advisable to store your checkpoint files.
+It is therefore the place where it is advisable to store your temporary and checkpoint files.

 Users of the same group are also granted access to a shared directory into /workspace/group_name.
 To know which group(s) you belong to, use the groups command.